Nathan Healy

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

-Rockford’s continental climate brings seasonal sun variations and occasional cloud cover, but like many Midwest cities, it offers excellent solar potential year-round.
+Rockford’s continental climate brings seasonal sunlight variations and occasional snow coverage, but like many northern cities, proper solar systems generate excellent year-round energy production.

 Solar Production in Rockford by Month